Louise-Ryan/GENE-FAM/README.md

 #### <ins>Input Files</ins>:

 <ol type="1">
 <li> <b> Protein alignment file: </b> </li> This protein alignment file should contain aligned amino acid sequences from your gene family of interest.
-If you are interested in a gene family in which members share a conserved domain, this alignment may contain sequences for the domain of interest.
-Seed alignments for your domain of interest may be available for download from the Interpro database. </p>
+If you are interested in a gene family in which members share a conserved domain, this alignment may contain sequences for the domain of interest. <b>Seed alignments for your domain of interest may be available for download from the <a href="https://www.ebi.ac.uk/interpro/entry/pfam/#table">InterPro</a> database</b>. </p>

 <li> <b> Nucleotide alignment file: </b> </li> This nucleotide alignment file should contain aligned nucleotide sequences from your gene family of interest.
 Similarly to the protein alignment, this alignment may contain aligned sequences for a conserved domain of interest. </p>